M0M0-D3V/FitnessProject/README.md

 ## General User
 ### - P0
 - [] see list of classes available and able to Join/Leave
-- [] see Class detail page and can Join/Leave from there also
+- [x] see Class detail page and can Join/Leave from there also
 - [] track their workouts daily by creating Workout Logs
 - [] MyClasses page has a list of upcoming and past classes in ascending order
+- [] view Instructor detail page with info and classes
 ### - P1
 - [] Watch or Favorite a class or instructor
 - [] Profile shows all the classes and instructors they favorited